 By default, Radius allows connection (sends Radius-Accept) even if there is an authorization error.
-In the case of authorization errors, Radius will assign IP address from reject address pools (lists).
+In the case of authorization errors, Radius will assign an IP address from reject address pools (lists).
 By default, these pools are 10.250.x.0/20.
-Pools can be configured on the page
+Pools can be configured in

 Config -> Networking -> Radius, as shown on the screenshot below:

-- Reject IP 1 - when User is blocked, not active or not in system (when customer's status is not active).
+- Reject IP 1 - when the User is blocked, not active or not in the system (when the customer's status is not active).

-- Reject IP 2 - when User has negative balance or filter is applied.
+- Reject IP 2 - when the User has a negative balance or a filter is applied.

-- Reject IP 3 - when User has wrong MAC address (if enabled) or other error.
+- Reject IP 3 - when the User has the wrong MAC address (if enabled) or other error.

-- Reject IP 4 - when User has entered wrong password.
+- Reject IP 4 - when the User has entered the wrong password.